 - Add the chocolate chips to the bowl.
 Using a rubber spatula, fold them into the batter.

-- Use a soup ladle or an ice cream scoop, to evenly transfer the batter into the cups.
-You can use a rubber spatula to get the last of the batter into the last cup.
+- Use a soup ladle or an ice cream scoop to transfer the batter into the cups evenly.
+You can use a rubber spatula to get the last of the batter into the final cup.

 - Bake the muffins for 3o-35 min. or until they’re lightly golden brown and a toothpick inserted into the center comes out clean.
 Let them rest on a wire rack until they’re cool enough to be handled.

-- Remove them from the pan, and place them onto a wire rack to finish cooling completely.
+- Remove them from the pan, and place them onto a wire rack to finish cooling.